Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Easy, its temperature resistance.
 It can be safely used in an oven up to 450F.
 Other options like the Reynolds Kitchen Parchment Paper and many others can be used in ovens only up to 425F.

-Baking pizza is different from baking a cake or cookies; for pizza, you need better quality parchment paper that could resist higher temperatures for better results.
+Cooking pizza is different from baking a cake or cookies; you need better quality parchment paper that could resist higher temperatures for better results.

 Will The Pizza Crust Brown On the Parchment Paper?